Financial Support

 About Rosamaría Segura

-Rosamaría is a both a teacher and the Director of Insight in Action.
+Rosamaría is a both a teacher and former Director of Insight in Action.
 She teaches mindfulness meditation in non-profit organizations, public schools, shelters for the unhoused and immigrant refugees, to people dedicated to socio-economic and environmental justice, and to communities with limited exposure to meditation practices.

 Before becoming a mindfulness teacher, Rosamaría dedicated her career to working on policies to advance the civil rights of immigrants, workers’ rights, and healthcare access for all.